anitab-org/documentation/ways-to-contribute.md

 ## Documentation

-Help us create new and maintain our project's or community documentation.
+Help us create new and maintain our projects or community documentation.
 Zulip stream: [#documentation](https://anitab-org.zulipchat.com/#narrow/stream/216326-documentation).

 - Improve the project documentation we currently have;
 - Identify gaps in documentation we have and create new documentation;